CasparCG/client/README.md

 VLC need to be installed on Linux: sudo apt-get install vlc libvlc-dev libvlccore-dev.
 The plugin cache may need to be refreshed: sudo /usr/lib/vlc/vlc-cache-gen -f /usr/lib/vlc/plugins

-You can find the latest builds on [http://builds.casparcg.com](http://builds.casparcg.com).
+You can find the latest unstable development builds on [http://builds.casparcg.com](http://builds.casparcg.com).

 **Join our development IRC channel on the Freenode network.**